peter-hind/ChoreQuest/README.md

 <img align='right' src="https://repository-images.githubusercontent.com/731943264/c704739b-2021-4850-bb42-098a7abdef70" width="230">

-👨‍👩‍👧‍👦 - First time users create and avatar and a family
+👨‍👩‍👧‍👦 - First time users create an avatar and a family

 🙆🏻‍♀️ - Other family members then join that family

-👩‍👦 - Users are separated as either Parent or Child - Parent has admin roles
+👩‍👦 - Users are defined as either Parent or Child - Parent has admin role

 🙎🏻‍♂️ - Parents can create chores and rewards